 Investigates theory and practice of early childhood education in variety of program settings.
-Includes survey of teaching models and techniques, curriculum planning and scheduling, and classroom management.
+Includes survey of program models, teaching techniques, curriculum planning and scheduling, and classroom management.
+Site observations are a part of the course work.

+Approval needed from the CDC program coordinator in order to register for this class.

 Corequisites: CDC 105, CDC 109

-CDC 105 Observation and Participation in Early Childhood Settings ...
-2 Prerequisites: CDC 101, CDC 112; permission of the program coordinator required.
+CDC 105 Early Childhood Practicum I ...
+2

+Prerequisites: CDC 101, CDC 112; permission of the program coordinator required.

 Involves observation and participation, under qualified supervision, in early childhood education settings.
 Coordinates with course objectives from CDC 104.
+The practicum experience is also paired with a coordinating seminar, CDC 109.
+Site observations are a part of the course work.

+Approval needed from the CDC program coordinator in order to register for this class.

 Corequisites: CDC 104, 109

-CDC 106 Issues in Early Childhood ...
+CDC 106 Experiences in Early Childhood Education ...
 1-3 hrs

+This course provides for variable credit for prior professional development learning experiences related to working with young children from birth to age 8.
 Variable credit for prior learning experience based upon evaluation by child care program director.